MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ### Get started with the `top-nested` operator

 The following query partitions the `StormEvents` table by the `State` column and calculates the total latitude for each state.
-The query selects the top 2 states with the highest latitude sum.
-Within these top 2 states, the query groups the data by `Source` and selects the top 3 sources with the highest latitude sum.
-For each of the top 3 sources in the top 2 states, the query groups the data by `EndLocation` and selects the `EndLocation` with the highest latitude sum.
+The query selects the top two states with the highest latitude sum.
+Within these top two states, the query groups the data by `Source` and selects the top three sources with the highest latitude sum.
+For each of the top three sources in the top two states, the query groups the data by `EndLocation` and selects the `EndLocation` with the highest latitude sum.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA42OSw6CQBAF957iLTVRCXIDIzt2eIGWaZUEugnTmJh4ePnMgviJvnWl6uWmbZ3eWMzjz0URDmQEr11b8HbxgGmzEfbGDjvoGbmRcaBPd/iuXu75UkpGtloHxVGbHh5JP0CmRhUqstI611sxtyajdez9tiaB/KBFKWAqrlP3JRIPkVRcpkWPq7xFMIvEr+S30HSaxIXmE8PE8rpxAQAA" target="_blank">Run the query</a>